 The in-situ data are processed with the Airborne Data Processing and Analysis (ADPAA) software package (Delene 2011).
 ADPAA is an open-source software package that contains several programs for processing and analysis of in-situ data.
 ADPAA also offers tools such as the Cplot and Aplot programs to quickly visualize American Standard Code for Information Interchange (ASCII) data for analysis.
 ADPAA utilizes the National Center for Atmospheric Research (NCAR) System for Optical Array Probe (OAP) Data Analysis version 2 (SODA2) for processing OAP data including the 2D-S and HVPS3.
 Automated processing in ADPAA creates 1 Hz temporal frequency ASCII data files from the raw data for area ratio, aspect ratio, concentration, counts, and cross-sectional area.
-The processing done by SODA2 implements several corrections for hydrometeor sizing and measurements.
+The 2D-S and HVPS3 concentration measurements are used to calculate mass below the melting layer, discussed in Appendix C. The processing done by SODA2 implements several corrections for hydrometeor sizing and measurements.
 Out of focus images and artifacts are removed during processing.
 Hydrometeors are sorted into bins of varying size for the 2D-S and HVPS3 (Table 2).
-The 2D-S is limited to hydrometeors up to 2,000 μm in diameter and the HVPS3 is limited to hydrometeors up to 30,000 μm in diameter (Table 2).
+The 2D-S is limited to hydrometeors up to 2,000 μm in diameter (Table 2).